Raj Ghugare

 rg9360@princeton.edu

-Broadly, my research goal is to develop simpler and scalable sequential decision making algorithms.
-I am interested in machine learning and reinforcement learning algorithms.
+I am a PhD student at Princeton, advised by Ben Eysenbach.
+Previously, I spent 1.5 years at Mila and Montreal robotics and AI lab.
+Before that, I completed my bachelors from NIT Nagpur.
+Broadly, my research goal is to develop simpler and scalable AI algorithms.
+I am interested in machine learning and reinforcement learning.
 I enjoy working on a wide range of topics, some keywords

-• Long horizon inference using
+• long horizon inference using

 • contrastive and non-contrastive representations

-• generative models
+• generative models,

-• Characteristics of intelligent reasoning
+• characteristics of intelligent reasoning

 • combinatorial / compositional generalization